 Want to get more traffic with little effort?

 Create an XML sitemap.
-A map to lead Google bots to all your important pages.
+A map that will guide Google bots and other crawlers through your site and tell them about your important pages.

 It helps search engines take a deep look at your site’s data and crawl your content more efficiently.